-Welcome to The Autism Cafe, today I’m going to share with you my favorite places to take photos in Austin, TX.
+Welcome to The Autism Cafe, today I’m going to share with you my favorite photo spots in Austin, TX.

 Photography is a hobby of mine.
-I love to explore, and drive around town to find the coolest locations.
+I love to explore, and drive around town to find the coolest photo spots in Austin, TX.
 Austin, Texas has so many hidden gems.
 Even though I’ve been living here for 7 years now, I still find cool photography spots and awesome places to visit and photograph every month.
 If you’re looking for great places to take pictures in and around Austin, TX, let me guide you.
 Most of these places are kid-friendly because I’m a mom and love to photograph my kiddos.

 1 – McKinney Falls State Park